GeekFunkLabs/fluidpatcher/programs.md

 The _squishbox.py_ script is written to run on a Raspberry Pi in standard effects pedal enclosure with buttons and/or a rotary encoder and a 16x2 character LCD, creating a complete open source MIDI sound module.
 The [SquishBox](http://geekfunklabs.com/hardware/squishbox/) is designed by [Geek Funk Labs](http://geekfunklabs.com/), where you can find information on downloading software, building your own, or obtaining a fully constructed unit.

-When activated, the current firmware version is displayed while the last-used bank is loaded.
+On startup, the FluidPatcher version is displayed while the last-used bank loads.
 The current patch name, number, and total patches available are displayed on the LCD.
+You scroll through patches using the encoder.
+You can also tap the encoder to advance to the next patch.
+The stompbutton sends MIDI messages that can be routed in banks or patches to act as a pedal, effects control, or perform other actions.
+The messages sent are control change 30 with a value of 127 and 0 on press and release, and control change 31 toggling between 0 and 127 with each press.

 ### Navigating Patches/Menus

-The unit can be controlled with a left/right pair of momentary buttons or a pushbutton rotary encoder.
-Tapping (pressing and releasing quickly) the left or right buttons cycles through options or increases/decreases values, as does rotating the encoder.
-Pressing and holding the right button or rotary pushbutton for approximately one second opens the menu and selects options, and holding the left button for one second cancels.

-- Most menus will time out if you don't press any buttons.
-If not a "cancel" option will be available.
+The unit is controlled with a momentary buttons and a pushbutton rotary encoder.
+Rotating the encoder cycles through patches.
+The encoder can also be tapped to advance to the next patch.
+The stompbutton sends MIDI messages that can be routed in banks or patches to act as a pedal, effects control, or perform other actions.
+The messages sent are control change 30 with a value of 127 and 0 on press and release, and control change 31 toggling between 0 and 127 with each press.

+Holding down the rotary encoder for one second opens the menu.
+In menus the stompbutton does not send MIDI messages.
+Instead, rotating the encoder scrolls through options, or tapping the encoder advances to the next option and tapping the stompbutton goes back.
+This makes it easier to use the SquishBox with feet if it’s placed on the floor.
+Holding the encoder for one second selects options, and holding the stompbutton for one second cancels or exits.
+Most menus will time out after a few seconds with no input.

+Some menus have specific interaction modes:
-- When asked to confirm a choice, it will be shown with a checkmark or X next to it.
-Select the checkmark to confirm, X to cancel.
+-  When asked to confirm a choice, it will be shown with a check mark or X next to it.
+Selecting the check mark confirms, X cancels.
-- Some menus allow you to change a numerical setting.
-Tap the left or right buttons or rotate the encoder to adjust the value, then select to confirm it.
+- Some menus allow changing a numerical setting.
+Rotating the encoder adjusts the value, and holding the encoder confirms it.
-- Some menus allow you to enter text character-by-character.
-The cursor will appear as an underline for changing position and a blinking square for changing the current character.
-Use the select action to toggle the cursor mode, and the cancel action to finish editing.
-You will be given the option to accept or reject your entry.
+- Some menus allow entering text character-by-character.
+The cursor appears as an underline for changing position and a blinking square for changing the current character.
+Holding the encoder switches between cursor modes.
+Holding the stompbutton exits editing, after which you will be asked to confirm or cancel your entry.

 ### Menu Options